denis-mludek/kaiju/README.md

 <a name="observables"></a>
 # Observables

-`dompteuse` comes with an implementation of observables (also known as streams) so that components can more easily declare how their state should change based on user input and any other observable changes in the application.
+`kaiju` comes with an implementation of observables (also known as streams) so that components can more easily declare how their state should change based on user input and any other observable changes in the application.

 Observables are an optional abstraction: If you are more confident with just sending messages around, you can do that too.